Baa Atoll Maldives Travel Guide

 Certain practices are strictly prohibited out of respect for local customs and laws.
 These matters receive serious attention.

-The Maldives is a conservative Muslim country.
+The Maldives islands is a conservative Muslim country.
 Same-sex relationships are illegal under Maldivian law.
 Public displays of affection, regardless of orientation, are not culturally accepted.